dlee888/Chess_Bot/README.md

 - rating: Tells you your rating

-- leaderboard: Shows top rated players
+- leaderboard: Shows top rated players.

+	- Note:
+		- The leaderboard can hold a max of 40 players
+		- Changes in your username may not be reflected on the leaderboard for up to an hour

 - rank: Shows your rank out of all rated players